MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ThrottlingPolicyAssociation.md

 ```

 ### -DomainController
 The DomainController parameter specifies the domain controller that's used by this cmdlet to read data from or write data to Active Directory.
-You identify the domain controller by its fully qualified domain name (FQDN).
-For example, dc01.contoso.com.
+You identify the domain controller by its fully qualified domain name (FQDN), for example, dc01.contoso.com.

 The DomainController parameter isn't supported on Edge Transport servers.
 An Edge Transport server uses the local instance of Active Directory Lightweight Directory Services (AD LDS) to read and write data.